Rahmenordnung/toy_storie_shop/README.md

 Before displaying the charts I inspected the variables with chrome developer console, and checked if the variable pass through the crossfilter. and they are correlated or not.

-JavaScript can change,add, remove, all the HTML elements, attributes in the page and can create new events, and react to all existing
+JavaScript can change, add, remove, all the HTML elements, attributes in the page and can create new events, and react to all existing

 ## <a name="Challenges"></a> Challenges  ##